seapear/AffinityOnLinux/Guides/Lutris/Guide.md

 # How to Set Up Wine for Affinity on Lutris

+> [!NOTE]
+> A new guide for a quicker install of Affinity with Lutris using an experimental fork of Wine 10.17+ can be found here: [`/Guides/Lutris/Guide-V2.md`](/Guides/Lutris/Guide-V2.md).

 Currently, Lutris is the best method for Nvidia GPU users.

 <img src="/Assets/NewLogos/AffinityLutris.png" width="400"/>